kjs104901/torchat3/document/tcpProtocol.md

 The fisrt word of message indicates the type of message.

-Last of the message are arguments.
+Leftover of the message are arguments.

 If arguments have posiblity of having new line(0x0A) or space(0x20), they must be escaped.